AbhinandanD/RNG/README.md

 -c -> Tab delimited file having the normalised signal intensity for genes in the control condition given as GENE'\t'Normalised_signal_instensity.

-NOTE: In files -d and -c, the expression values should be normalised signal intensities or counts, they should not be log transformed.

 -n -> Tab delimited network file given as: NODE_A'\t'NODE_B

 -f ->  Fold change cut-off.
 Not log normalised.

 -p -> Top percentile cut-off

+NOTE: In files -d and -c, the expression values should be normalised signal intensities or counts, they should not be log transformed.
+All files supplied to the script should be in the RNG/ directory.

 HELP PAGE
 ------------